Dialogic/dialogic-html-javascript/README.md

 8. Click Hangup when done.

+Note - simpledemo will run on local installs (bare-metal & VM) and AWS/Rackspace instances

 **video_canvas_html5** - Javascript code that used the HTML5 drawImage() method to copy a <video> source to various canvas contexts which could then be manipulated.
 More info here: http://www.dialogic.com/den/developers/b/developers-blog/archive/2014/08/11/powermedia-xms-html5-canvas-a-better-way-to-hangout.aspx